How COVID-19 Spreads

 Conclusion

-To help stop the spread of this virus, wash your hands often and avoid other people.
+To help stop the spread of this virus, get vaccinated.
+Wear a mask.
+Wash your hands often, and avoid other people.
 If you must be among other people, keep your distance.
-Stay away from groups of more than 10 people.
-If we can slow the spread of the virus, we can keep hospitals from being overwhelmed by new patients.
-We may be able to create a vaccine to end the pandemic.
+For more tips, talk to your doctor.